 TGax Editor: Change the paragraph below in this subclause as follows (#CID 15096, 15097):

-The TWT scheduling AP shall not include a broadcast TWT element in FILS Discovery frames and in broadcast Probe Response frames unless the TWT Flow Identifier subfield is set to 2, the Trigger subfield is set to 1, and the AP has scheduled transmission of a Trigger frame with at least one RU with the AID12 subfield set to 2045 during the next scheduled TWT SP.
-The AP transmits broadcast Probe Response frames if it has dot11FILSOmitReplicateProbeResponses equal to true.
+The TWT scheduling AP may include a broadcast TWT element in FILS Discovery frames and in broadcast Probe Response frames to indicate the TWT SP(s) during which the AP intends to schedule for transmission Trigger frames with at least one RU with the AID12 subfield set to 2045.
+The broadcast TWT element shall carry only a broadcast TWT parameter set with the Broadcast TWT Recommendation subfield set to 2, the Trigger subfield set to 1 and the Broadcast TWT ID subfield set to 0.
+The AP transmits broadcast Probe Response frames if it has dot11FILSOmitReplicateProbeResponses equal to true.(#15096, 15097)

 An HE BSS belonging to a Multiple BSSID set (see 11.11.14 (Multiple BSSID set)) may advertise TWT element carried in the Management frames transmitted by the transmitted BSSID.
 An HE AP may include the TWT element in a nontransmitted BSSID profile carried in the Multiple BSSID element (see 9.4.2.46 (Multiple BSSID element)) to provide different TWT parameter values for STAs associated with that nontransmitted BSSID.